jay-johnson/donkeycar/docs/guide/customize_your_donkey_car_os_install.md

 ## Install Packages and Update Your Donkey Car on Startup

-On startup the donkey car OS uses the file: [/etc/rc.local](https://github.com/autorope/donkeycar/blob/dev/install/pi/files/rc.local) to run custom actions on boot.
+On startup the donkey car os uses the file: [/etc/rc.local](https://github.com/autorope/donkeycar/blob/dev/install/pi/files/rc.local) to run custom actions on boot.
 You can customize any of these files to install and update your donkey car after burning the sd card.

 By default, the **rc.local** will run the following scripts if they are found on the filesystem: